gonicus/clacks/doc/html/_sources/downloads.txt

    $ cd clacks-<version>
    $ dpkg-buildpackage -us -uc -rfakeroot

-Keep in mind that these package may not be 100% "in shape", because the packaging is not updated regulary until the beta is out.
+Keep in mind that these packages may not be 100% "in shape", because the packaging is not updated regulary until the beta is out.